UnityHPC/ds4cg-job-analytics/docs/preprocess.md

 ## Nullable Attributes
 - `Constraints`: nullable for integrity in data analysis
-- `requested_vram`: nullable for integrity in data analysis.
+- `vram_constraint`: nullable for integrity in data analysis.
 Will be nulled when Constraints is null.

 ## Attribute Types
 - `StartTime`, `SubmitTime`: **datetime**